About The Site

 Not to mention the music.
 New Orleans is the birthplace of jazz, and live bands and street performers serenade you as you walk down the street.
 Some of our most celebrated festivals include Jazz Fest and French Quarter Fest, where everyone enjoys music and food for days.

 Once Experience New Orleans was born, it grew to include information for visitors and expert recommendations from us as 5th-generation New Orleanians.
-The site's featured businesses are those we can recommend from experience; our only banner ads are for upcoming festivals.
+The site's featured businesses are ONLY those we recommend from our experience.

 Soon, the website ExperienceNewOrleans.com grew to include MardiGrasNewOrleans.com.
 Mardi Gras New Orleans continues to be covered by both online and offline press, and featured the first live broadcast of Mardi Gras, with interviews from Anne Rice, Delta Burke, Francis Ford Coppola, and more.
 We are thrilled to showcase the positive side of Mardi Gras--the one that we, as locals, love!